 The borax in Terro ant bait is an acid that damages ants' digestive systems and weakens their exoskeletons when it sticks to the tiny hairs on their legs.
 Worker ants, mistaking it for food, feed it to other workers in the nest and, more importantly, to the queen.
 Once the queen in a colony is poisoned and dies, she can no longer lay eggs to replace the workers, which are also dying of the poison.
 The colony eventually collapses.

-When to Stop Offering the Bait
+When to Remove the Bait

 A small ant colony may succumb to Terro ant bait in a couple of days, while a colony numbering in the hundreds of thousands may take weeks to collapse.
-As long as ants are coming to the bait station, the colony is still at least partly functional and you should keep the bait station stocked with fresh ant bait.
+As long as ants are coming to the bait station, the colony is still at least partly functional and you should keep the bait station stocked with liquid ant bait.
 When no ants visit for several days in a row, you can remove the bait station.
 Be ready to replace it immediately whenever ants return.